maelfabien/maelfabien.github.io/_pages/ml.md

 [Unsupervised Learning Cheat Sheet](https://maelfabien.github.io/machinelearning/unsupervised/) : A cheat sheet that recaps the main unsupervised learning algorithms.
 It includes an illustration, and the minimization problem for each of them.

 Articles to come

+## Hidden Markov Models and Markov Chains

+[Markov Chains and Applications in Python](https://maelfabien.github.io/machinelearning/HMM_1/) : Markov Chains are the basic building block for Hidden Markov Models, widely used in image processing or in NLP.

+[Hidden Markov Models](https://maelfabien.github.io/machinelearning/HMM_2/) : In this article, we'll go through the theory in a visual way and explore HMMs for a simple NLP task.

+## Graph Analysis and Graph Learning

+[Introduction to Graphs](https://maelfabien.github.io/machinelearning/graph_1/) : What is a graph ?
+Where are graphs being used ?
+What are the components of a graph ?

+[Graph Analysis, Erdos-Rényi, Barabasi-Albert](https://maelfabien.github.io/machinelearning/graph_2/) : In this article, we cover the two main types of graphs, and describe a first approach to graph analysis.

+[Graph Algorithms](https://maelfabien.github.io/machinelearning/graph_3/) : We'll now explore the main graph algorithms and several use cases in a visual way with direct examples in Python.

+[Graph Learning](https://maelfabien.github.io/machinelearning/graph_4/) : How can we handle missing links or missing nodes in graphs ?

 ## Natural Language Processing